Specific treatment for menorrhagia is based on a number of factors, including:

 - Iron supplements.
-If the condition is accompanied by anemia, your doctor may recommend that you take iron supplements regularly.
+If you also have anemia, your doctor may recommend that you take iron supplements regularly.
 If your iron levels are low but you're not yet anemic, you may be started on iron supplements rather than waiting until you become anemic.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs, such as ibuprofen (Advil, Motrin, others) or naproxen (Aleve), help reduce menstrual blood loss.
+NSAIDs, such as ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve), help reduce menstrual blood loss.
 NSAIDs have the added benefit of relieving painful menstrual cramps (dysmenorrhea).

 - Oral progesterone.
-When taken for 10 or more days of each menstrual cycle, the hormone progesterone can help correct hormonal imbalance and reduce menorrhagia.
+When taken for 10 or more days of each menstrual cycle, the hormone progesterone can help correct hormone imbalance and reduce menorrhagia.

 - The hormonal IUD (Mirena).
-This type of intrauterine device releases a type of progestin called levonorgestrel, which makes the uterine lining thin and decreases menstrual blood flow and cramping.
+This intrauterine device releases a type of progestin called levonorgestrel, which makes the uterine lining thin and decreases menstrual blood flow and cramping.